craigdev937/card1/README.md

 # card1
-A CSS3 Card created in React.
+A CSS3 Menu created in React.